gravitational/teleport/rfd/0174-kube-rbac-bootstrap.md

 will need to make decision and create KubeProvisions resources to actively start using this feature.

 In order to be able to reconcile the state, Teleport will need to perform CRUD operations on Kubernetes RBAC resources.
-When performing CRUD operations, Teleport will impersonate the "default-cluster-admin" group, that was described in the previous section.
-This means that only newly enrolled Kubernetes clusters, or cluster where the user performed a manual upgrade of permissions will be in scope of provisioning the resources, since otherwise the "default-cluster-admin" role won't be available.
+When performing CRUD operations, Teleport will impersonate the "system:masters" group for most cases, but on GKE `cluster-admin` group will be used instead - it is a group we create on GKE cluster enrollment, since GKE doesn't allow impersonation of `system:masters`.

 ## Security